-The Bonds are offered when, as and if issued by the Corporation and received by the initial purchasers, subject to the approval of legality by Orrick, Herrington & Sutcliffe LLP, San Francisco, California, and Lofton & Jennings, San Francisco, California, Co-Bond Counsel, and certain other conditions.
-Certain legal matters will be passed upon for the City by the City Attorney and for the Corporation by its counsel, Miller Brown & Dannis, San Diego, California.
-It is expected that the Bonds in book-entry form will be available for delivery in New York, New York, on or about April 1, 2003.
-No dealer, broker, salesperson or other person has been authorized by the Corporation to give any information or to make any representations other than those contained herein and, if given or made, such other information or representation must not be relied upon as having been authorized by the Corporation.
-This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the Bonds by any person, in any jurisdiction in which it is unlawful for such person to make such an offer, solicitation or sale.
+No dealer, broker, salesperson or other person has been authorized by the City to give any information or to make any representations other than those contained herein and, if given or made, such other information or representation must not be relied upon as having been authorized by the City.
+This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of the Certificates by any person in any jurisdiction in which it is unlawful for such person to make such an offer, solicitation or sale.

-This Official Statement is not to be construed as a contract with the purchasers of the Bonds.
+This Official Statement is not to be construed as a contract with the purchasers of the Certificates.
 Statements contained in this Official Statement which involve estimates, forecasts or matters of opinion, whether or not expressly so described herein, are intended solely as such and are not to be construed as representations of fact.

-The information set forth herein provided by parties other than the City and the Corporation, although obtained from sources which are believed to be reliable, is not guaranteed as to accuracy or completeness.
-The information and expressions of opinion herein are subject to change without notice and neither delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the Corporation or the City since the date hereof.
+The information set forth herein, other than information pertaining to the City, has been obtained from sources that are believed to be reliable, but is not guaranteed as to accuracy or completeness.
+The information in "APPENDIX F - DTC AND THE BOOK-ENTRY ONLY SYSTEM" hereto has been furnished by The Depository Trust Company and no representation has been made by the City, the Co-Financial Advisors or the initial purchasers of the Certificates as to the accuracy or completeness of such information.
+The information and expressions of opinion herein are subject to change without notice and neither delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the City since the date hereof.